AnotherAsianFailure/A-Minimalistic-Websocket-Server/README.md

 <br>

 ### Just Something to Know:
-Like all other softwares under the GNU General Public License, This Program comes **WITH ABSOLUTELY NO WARRA—** Okay, that's enough, you get the idea.
-(Because I am an absolute idiot, I can not guarantee that this piece of code will actually work without causing you or the people around you to experience a severe existantial crisis.)
+Like all other softwares under the GNU General Public License, <br>
+This program comes **WITH ABSOLUTELY NO WARRA—**Okay, that's enough, you get the idea.
+(Because I am a hopeless failure, I can not guarantee that this piece of code will actually work without causing you or the people around you to experience a severe instance of full existantial crisis.)